PreibischLab/preibisch-labsite/events.md

 #### **March 2017**

 05 – 07
-<a class="link-dhana">Dhana</a>  @  SignGene Winter School (https://www.mdc-berlin.de/42701803/de/training/phd_program/SignGene/Scientific_Events){:target="_blank"} in Eilat, Israel.
+<a class="link-dhana">Dhana</a>  @  [SignGene Winter School](https://www.mdc-berlin.de/42701803/de/training/phd_program/SignGene/Scientific_Events){:target="_blank"} in Eilat, Israel.
 Dhana is one of the main organizers of this year's Winter School of the german israeli graduate school SignGene.
 Invited international speakers will hold workshops ranging from proteomics to single cell techniques.
 <hr/> <!--line separator-->
 <br/>